UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca.md

     directly followed by the UPPMAX 2-factor authentication number, for example `verysecret678123`, then press enter

+After authenticated using the UPPMAX password and 2FA, Bianca looks for your virtual project cluster.
+If it is not yet present, the virtual cluster is started, which may take some minutes.

  3. Type your UPPMAX password,
     for example `verysecret`